Know About Basement Mold: Types, Impacts, Clean and Preventions

 Related: How to Waterproof the Basement?
 Interior, Exterior and Drainage

 1. Musty and earthy smell in the basement: Mold emits a musty smell in the basement similar to wet socks or rotting wood.
 To detect mold using this scent, first identify when the odor is more significant, such as after rain.
-Then, check areas with a high possibility, such as carpets, corners of doors, and sinks and pipelines.
+Then, check areas with a high possibility, such as carpets, corners of doors, sinks, and pipelines.

 2. Stain marks on the basement wall and floor: Mold makes dark and grey color stains ranging from green to black-brown on the surfaces.
 Greenish-black stains indicate household molds like Cladosporium, while brownish stains indicate harmful molds like Stachybotrys chartarum (black mold).